 As a lab technician, you can assist scientists in research and development projects.
 Your main responsibilities are conducting experiments, maintaining lab equipment, and documenting results.
 You get to work with interesting chemicals and materials, and you can be involved in some groundbreaking research.

 Working in a lab can be a very solitary experience as you’ll be spending most of your time working with chemicals and testing samples.
-You can be working in a variety of settings like hospitals, research facilities, and pharmaceutical companies.
+You can work in a variety of settings like hospitals, research facilities, and pharmaceutical companies.

 Most lab technicians have an associate’s degree or a bachelor’s degree in science.
 But you may be able to find a job with just a high school diploma if you have experience working in a lab.